fabricegeib/next-13/README.md

 ### Pages

 **Static Generation (Recommended)** : The HTML is generated at build time and will be reused on each request.
-To make a page use Static Generation, either export the page component, or export getStaticProps (and getStaticPaths if necessary).
+To make a page use Static Generation, either export the page component, or export `getStaticProps` (and `getStaticPaths` if necessary).
 It's great for pages that can be pre-rendered ahead of a user's request.
 You can also use it with Client-side Rendering to bring in additional data.

 **Server-side Rendering** : The HTML is generated on each request.
-To make a page use Server-side Rendering, export getServerSideProps.
+To make a page use Server-side Rendering, export `getServerSideProps`.
 Because Server-side Rendering results in slower performance than Static Generation, use this only if absolutely necessary.

 We have create some example pages :